 Sanitary products are a personal choice

 Although there is a lot of talk these days about how bad for the environment some sanitary products are and whilst that’s true, your choice of products is YOUR CHOICE.
 Whatever you’re comfortable using or able to use, based on your own anatomy, body and abilities.
-I don’t believe anyone should be shamed for using certain products.
+I don’t believe anyone should be shamed for using certain products but it’s great that there’s plenty of underwear period products available.

 PMS can be worse than the period itself (in my case)